-To some extent much of the information contained in the Farm CCTV knowledge bank article will also be applicable to equestrian CCTV systems so give that a quick read as well.
+To some extent, much of the information contained in the Farm CCTV knowledge bank article will also be applicable to equestrian CCTV systems so give that a quick read as well.
 We thought it worth producing a bespoke article covering equestrian CCTV because there are some subtle differences.

-Each situation will be unique but in general terms try to fit the cameras in the corner of a stable, this will mean the CCTV camera films the entire space.
-Probably less important to capture absolute detail so a wider angle camera could be the answer.
-Something like our large open dome 2.8-12mm camera allows you to balance area covered with detail captured, the more you zoom in the more detail you capture, the wider the angle of view the more area you cover at the expense of detail capture.
+Each situation will be unique but in general, terms try to fit the cameras in the corner of a stable, this will mean the CCTV camera films the entire space.
+Probably less important to capture absolute detail so a wider-angle camera could be the answer.
+Something like our large open dome 2.8-12mm camera allows you to balance the area covered with detail captured, the more you zoom in the more detail you capture, the wider the angle of view the more area you cover at the expense of detail capture.
 Consider where people are likely to walk within the stables, are there pinch points where you could concentrate a camera to clearly identify someone?

 Finally don't forget your tack.
 People often have thousands of pounds invested in the contents of their tack room.
 Saddles alone will amount to a considerable amount of money.

 The general areas of the yard might need CCTV especially if it is a shared livery yard.
-Remember that wide angle, general overview cameras don't film in detail as you move away from the camera.
+Remember that wide-angle, general overview cameras don't film in detail as you move away from the camera.
 If you know who each person is then that might not be a problem, if you need to identify people then remember cameras a good at capturing detail over a long tunnel of vision rather than a wider triangle.
-You might consider incorporating something like our HD ANPR 5-50mm camera into your syste, This would allow you to capture vehicle number plates at night as well as during the day.
+You might consider incorporating something like our HD ANPR 5-50mm camera into your system, This would allow you to capture vehicle number plates at night as well as during the day.

-Motion triggered bookmarking of potentially important footage might be worth thinking about particularly for cameras covering the general areas around your stables.
+Motion-triggered bookmarking of potentially important footage might be worth thinking about, particularly for cameras covering the general areas around your stables.
 All our DVRs feature this function.

 If you are fortunate enough to have internet access in your stables (or a telephone line onto which you could put internet access), then it is possible to view your CCTV system over the internet from anywhere in the world.
-It is even possible to view the cameras using a smart phone such as an iphone.
+It is even possible to view the cameras using a smartphone such as an iPhone.
 This has many obvious benefits.

-Installation is straight forward, we do all the tricky jobs such as installing hard drives and configuring the DVR before shipping.
+Installation is straightforward, we do all the tricky jobs such as installing hard drives and configuring the DVR before shipping.
 All you have to do is mount the cameras and run a cable from the camera to the DVR.
 Many people use our CAT5 cable with associated fittings as these require no specialist tools.

 If you have any questions at all on equestrian CCTV or using CCTV to protect horses please feel free to call us without obligation.
-Everything on the website is available for next working day courier delivery.
+Everything on the website is available for the next working day courier delivery.